MarkIwanchyshyn/jmist-demo/README.md

 If you are unable or unwilling to use maven, the dependencies are provided as jars and can be used by intellij.

+To open the project in intellij, use Import not Open.
+Then choose Import from External Model and choose Maven.
+From there the defaults should be fine.

 To do this go to:
 File -> Project Structure -> Libraries and press + for 'New Project Library'.
 Select Java then select the libs folder in the checked out repository.